 Detailed description

-• In the Public Authentication Algorithm, the ARIA algorithm, which has passed security verification through the Korean cryptographic module verification system, is provided
+The public authentication algorithm provides the ARIA algorithm, which has passed security verification through Korea’s cryptographic module certification system

-• If you do not select the use of public authentication algorithms, choose among encryption/decryption (AES-256), encryption/decryption and signing/verification (RSA-2048), signing/verification (ECDSA), generation/verification (HMAC)
+If you do not select the public authentication algorithm, choose among encryption/decryption (AES-256), encryption/decryption and signing/verification (RSA-2048), signing/verification (ECDSA), and generation/verification (HMAC)

-• If Use is selected, the internal algorithm of the generated key is converted to a different value and applied at each set rotation period
+If you select Use, the internal algorithm of the generated key is converted to a different value and applied at each configured rotation interval

-• The rotation period can be set to a value between 1 and 730 days.
-If no rotation period is entered, it defaults to 90 days
+The rotation interval can be set to a value between 1 and 730 days.
+If no rotation interval is entered, it defaults to 90 days automatically

 Category